 This is a decent incense.
 A masala charcoal paste, still soft, though not moist, has been expertly and tidily hand-rolled around a plain machine-cut bamboo splint and then coated in a woody melnoorva powder to aid drying.
 The scent on the stick is modest, though quite pleasant.
 Sweet, creamy, slightly floral, mainly sandalwood, some vanilla, some jasmine, some magnolia, some frangipani, some hints of halmaddi (prickles of warm lambs wool).
 It's an attractive, slightly sexy scent, quite uplifting and positive.

-The scent on the burn is equally, indeed even more attractive than the scent on the stick - and it's not often I say that about masala incense.
-It is soft and subtle, and very pleasant.
-It doesn't lift beyond the pleasant - it remains a pleasing, mostly decent sandalwood, scent with floral and sweet elements.
+The scent on the burn is equally, indeed even more attractive than the scent on the stick - something I experience more with masala incense than with perfumed.
+The scent is soft and subtle, and very pleasant.
+It doesn't lift beyond the pleasant - it remains a pleasing, mostly decent, sandalwood scent with floral and sweet elements.
 A tad smoky now and again, but nothing inappropriate.
 It doesn't do a lot, but what it does it does well.
 A decent everyday masala incense.

 It might be fun to do a Nag Champa scent comparison....